 If you are a side sleeper, hip pain can be a frequent occurrence.
-You will want to avoid mattresses that are too firm, as this can prevent you from sinking far enough into the bed for pain-relieving support to take place.
+So, you will want to avoid mattresses that are too firm.
+This can prevent you from sinking far enough into the bed.
 Instead, opt for a mattress that is medium to medium-firm.
 This will hug your joints and provide the perfect amount of support.

 If you suffer from neck pain, you may find relief with a new pillow.
-There are many foam pillows on the market that facilitate a healthy spinal alignment to alleviate pressure on your neck and shoulders.
+There are many foam pillows on the market that promote a healthy spinal alignment to ease pressure on your neck and shoulders.
 When shopping for a new pillow, you may want to consider the loft.

 Like back pain, herniated disks also tend to be very common, with more than 3 million cases a year.
 When disks in the spine become ruptured or torn, they can compress the nerve which leads to pain and inflammation.
 Finding restful sleep while dealing with this pain can prove difficult.